cip-fellows/cip-fellows.github.io/TECH_DEBT.md

 # Tech Debt on CIP Fellows Pages
 This file documents pages that differ from Al-Folio conventions, or otherwise differ from convention.
+You can go back to the main README [here](README.md).

 # Index/Home page
 The home page has custom javascript functionality built in.
 As a result, this page exists largely on its own- there is no separation of concerns here, and instead, all content for the home page exists within [_layouts/about.liquid](_layouts/about.liquid).
 Although there is an about-index.md, only the front matter of that page is used.